 Provide information about return policies, payment methods, terms of service, and contact information.
-LIsted contacts must contain at least two of the parameters: email, phone number or postal address.
+Contacts must contain at least two of the parameters: email, phone number or postal address.

 Users always have questions.
-You might consider creating a separate FAQ page to answer most of them in real-time.
-If you can resolve their issues on the spot, users are more likely to make a purchase.
+You might consider creating a separate FAQ page to answer most of them in real time.
+If you can resolve their issues right away, users are more likely to make a purchase.

-The FAQ pages are good, but live chat is even better!
-It enables visitors to ask specific questions and turn them from a passive visitor to a buyer.
+FAQ pages are good, but live chat is even better!
+It enables visitors to ask specific questions and turn them from passive visitors to buyers.
 Live chat can help build trust in your brand.
 If a user gets a quick and helpful response — the positive impression is made and a purchase is more likely to be completed.
 Chatbots are a less costly alternative.

 Services: LiveChat, Carrotquest, JivoChat

 Make sure your website is eye-catching and modern.
-You can figure out current design trends yourself, or you can hire an experienced designer.
-Another faster and cheaper option is to use website builders as a source of inspiration,or any successful solutions of popular marketplaces (Amazon, eBay, etc).
+You can learn about current design trends yourself, or you can hire an experienced designer.
+Another faster and cheaper option is to use website builders as a source of inspiration, or any successful solutions of popular marketplaces (Amazon, eBay, etc).

 When stock is limited, people are more likely to make purchasing decisions.
 Set a threshold for an item in stock and display an alert when the quantity drops below that level to say something like “there are only three left.”
 It’s a great way to encourage customers to buy sooner rather than later (or never).
 Same works with time.
 Display a countdown counter to show that the discounted price is only valid for a few hours or days.